VERDICTV2/Team-Drone-A-Charyas-AI-ML-/readme.md

 `pip install tensorflow`

 *make sure camera is connected by issuing*`lsusb` *simultanesoly,* *connect all peripherals required*
+*makes use of tensorflowlite for raspberry-pi as it is a edge device and cannot handle the usual tensorflow used on  generic PC's

 use this to issue execution `python TFLite_detection_webcam.py --modeldir=TFLite_model`